 What I'm working on: 1. getting a real job/ career

 2. getting insanely fit (I've no gut as it is, but I'd like to be cut) and 3. getting signed (I'm super experimental, and that's part of my sound, but I want to hone in a tad more and throw a demo at these 2-3 labels, which I think may be receptive to my material).
 I would just like a small cult following.
-I've been at it for over 3 years.
+I've been at it for 4 years.

 You may be thinking “I can read, too.
 What a joke.”
 Only people who read truly know what I mean.
 In other words, literacy admits degrees.